synapsecns/sanguine/core/metrics/README.md

 ### Limitations

-Currently, no enviornment variables are supported for the logger.
+Currently, no environment variables are supported for the logger.
 This is a known limitation and will be fixed in a future release.
-Things like controlling the log level, sugarring, format, etc are [not currently supported](https://pkg.go.dev/go.uber.org/zap#NewProductionConfig).
+Things like controlling the log level, sugaring, format, etc are [not currently supported](https://pkg.go.dev/go.uber.org/zap#NewProductionConfig).
 These will be added as the module beocmes more stable.

-Note: because both  [ipfs go-log]("https://github.com/ipfs/go-log") and [otelzap logger](https://pkg.go.dev/github.com/uptrace/opentelemetry-go-extra/otelzap) depend on zap globals, in orderr to enable globals you can set `ENABLE_EXPERIMENTAL_ZAP_GLOBALS` to `true` in your environment.
+Note: because both  [ipfs go-log]("https://github.com/ipfs/go-log") and [otelzap logger](https://pkg.go.dev/github.com/uptrace/opentelemetry-go-extra/otelzap) depend on zap globals, in order to enable globals you can set `ENABLE_EXPERIMENTAL_ZAP_GLOBALS` to `true` in your environment.
 This will enable the zap globals, and you can use the `handler.Logger` to log to the global logger.
 This is not recommended, and will be removed in a future release.

 ### Using the logger